The command line

 commands.
 Also, familiarize yourself with the>

-operator.
-You are probably going to use some of them throughout the course or in your future career.
-For Windows users, these commands may be named something else, e.g.,where
+operator (used for output redirection).
+You are likely to use some of these commands and concepts throughout the course or in your future career.
+For Windows users, these commands may have different names (e.g.,where

-It is also significant that you know how to edit a file through the terminal.
+It is also important that you know how to edit a file through the terminal.
 Most systems should have the

 nano

-editor installed; else, try to figure out which one is installed on your system.-
+editor installed; otherwise, try to figure out which one is installed on your system.-

 Type